-Create Your Own R Package
+Creating Your Own R Packages

 This chapter discusses how to make your own R functions and packages.
 You’ll learn how to define your own functions, including the parameters they should accept.
 Then you’ll create a package, add code and dependencies to it, write its documentation, and choose the license under which to release it.